Testing 2024’s Best Concrete Sealers to Protect Against Stains

 Q. Can you apply concrete sealer over an old sealer?

-No, you should not apply concrete sealer over old sealer.
+No, you’ll want to avoid applying concrete sealer over old sealer.
 The old sealer should be worn or stripped away and the surface thoroughly cleaned before applying a new coat.

 Q. What is the best way to apply concrete sealer?

-The best way to apply most concrete sealers is with a HVLP or an airless sprayer.
+The best way to apply most concrete sealers is with an HVLP or an airless sprayer.

 Q. Does concrete sealer wear off?